chenweixiang/chenweixiang.github.io/_posts/2016-03-20-telecom-3gpp-intro.md

 ## Standardization Process

 3GPP standardization work is contribution-driven.
-Companies ("individual members") participate through their membership to a 3GPP Organizational Partner.
+Companies (individual members) participate through their membership to a 3GPP Organizational Partner.
 As of April 2011, 3GPP is composed of more than 370 individual members.

-Specification work is done at WG and at TSG level:
+Specification work is done at **WG** and at **TSG** level:

 * the **3GPP WGs** hold several meetings a year.
 They prepare and discuss change requests against 3GPP specifications.
 A change request accepted at WG level is called "agreed".
 * the **3GPP TSGs** hold plenary meetings quarterly.
 The TSGs can "approve" the change requests that were agreed at WG level.
 Some specifications are under the direct responsibility of TSGs and therefore, change requests can also be handled at TSG level.
 The approved change requests are subsequently incorporated in 3GPP specifications.